Mixing time of Metropolis chain based on random transposition walk converging to multivariate Ewens distribution: Metropolis walk starting at the identity class

-\item The first order phase transition at $\theta =1$ for the cutoff value is not surprising, because the Metropolis chain has different forms for $\theta < 1$ and for $\theta > 1$.
+(3) The first order phase transition at $\theta=1$ for the cut-off value is not surprising, because the Metropolis chain has different forms for $\theta< 1$ and for $\theta> 1$.

-\item $\theta$ denotes the inverse of the Ewens sampling parameter the chain $P_\theta$ converges to.
-This choice of convention is justified by the fact that the left eigenfunctions of the chain $P_\theta$ are the transition coefficients from the Jack polynomials with parameter $\theta$ to the power sum polynomials, as derived in \cite{Hanlon}.
+(4) $\theta$ denotes the inverse of the Ewens sampling parameter the chain $P_\theta$ converges to.
+This choice of convention is justified by the fact that the left eigenfunctions of the chain $P_\theta$ are the transition coefficients from the Jack polynomials with parameter $\theta$ to the power sum polynomials, as derived in~\cite{Hanlon}.

-\item It will be interesting to see what happens when the $\theta$ value in the transition probability is allowed to be state dependent.
-My conjecture is that it will always have a cutoff that occurs at at least $\frac{1}{2} n \log n$. \end{enumerate} \end{remark} The next four sections will be devoted to the proof of Theorem~\ref{Main}.
+(5) It will be interesting to see what happens when the $\theta$ value in the transition probability is allowed to be state dependent, but satisfying some uniform bound $c < \theta(\lambda) < c^{-1}$ for $c$ independent of $n$.
+My conjecture is that it will always take at~least $\frac{1}{2} n \log n$ steps to converge to its stationarity distribution, which is no longer in the Ewens family. \end{remark}